bastihilger/october-mediathumb/README.md

 ## Where are the thumbnails stored?

-In the "storage/app/mediathumbs" folder (which is created automatically).
+In a "_mediathumbs" (which is created automatically) folder in your storage media folder.

+## Does it work with Amazon S3?

+Yep.

 ## What happens to the thumbnail files once I delete the original?

-So far they just stay in the "mediathumbs" folder.
+So far they just stay in the "_mediathumbs" folder.
 I am working on a solution to have them deleted together with the originals, but remember you can easily empty or delete the mediathumbs folder altogether - the thumbnails will just start being re-created when people hit your website.